 Enter in how much you want to spend on housing per month to calculate the costs of a mortgage plus many other costs that home owners are responsible for such as maintenance, property taxes, and home owner association (HOA) fees.
 Depending on your downpayment and other factors, your monthly mortgage may only be 50% of your total housing related costs, so this calculator will help you to proactively budget for those other expenses.

-If there is a cost that doesn't apply in your situation, just put a zero in the field.
+If there is a cost that doesn't apply in your situation, just put a zero in the field or leave the default and adjust from there.
 The credit score field is only used to calculate PMI, if that is applicable.
 All these numbers are estimates, so that you can ball-park a house that will fit into your targeted housing budget.

 Explanation of Costs

 Mortgage: Your mortgage costs are what most people think of when they’re looking to buy a house.
 The monthly cost includes your interest payments and principle payments.
 This is generally the largest component of your housing costs until you pay off your mortgage.
 You can see the current average mortgage rates at Freddie Mac’s historical rate tracker.